arpiargrigorian/heavymesonTISE/README.md

 The eigenvalues outputted by the code are unitless.
 To get an Energy in GeV, use the relationship:

 ```
-mu = your_value #1.85 GeV for c cbar, 5.14 GeV for b b ar.
+mu = your_value #1.85 GeV for c cbar, 5.14 GeV for b bar.
 a = 2.34 # GeV^{-1}

 def E(x, mu, a):